 This configuration uses the most recent recommended settings for the IDS runmode for basic setups.
-There are many of possible configuration options which are described in dedicated chapters and are especially relevant for high performance setups.
+There are a lot of possible configuration options which are described in dedicated chapters and are especially relevant for high performance setups.

 2.3 Signatures